DEILEPHILA ELPENOR ELPENOR (Linnaeus, 1758)

 GLOBAL DISTRIBUTION

-Recorded by Pittaway (1993) as a non-migratory resident that occurs throughout Europe (with the exception of northern Scandinavia, northern Scotland and parts of the Iberian Peninsula), eastward through temperate Russia north of the Kyrgyz Steppe to the Pacific coast (including Sakhalin), Korea and Japan; then south through China as far as Sichuan and Guangdong (Danner et al., 1998).
-In the south, recorded from Turkey, then east through the Caucasus, northern Iran, southern Turkmenistan and Uzbekistan, to southeastern Kazakhstan (Danner et al., 1998).
-It is rare in northeastern Afghanistan (Ebert, 1969).
+Recorded by Pittaway (1993) as a non-migratory resident that occurs throughout Europe (with the exception of northern Scandinavia, northern Scotland and parts of the Iberian Peninsula), eastward through temperate Russia north of the Kyrgyz Steppe, southern Siberia, southern Yakutia (Kaimuk et al., 2005), Amurskaya (Streltzov, Osipov & Malikova, 2003) to the Pacific coast (including Sakhalin and Kunashir Island), Korea and Japan; then south through China as far as Sichuan and Guangdong (Danner et al., 1998) to Bhutan (Dierl, 1975; Irungbam & Irungbam, 2019).
+In the south, recorded from Turkey, then east through the Caucasus to northern Iran and the Kopet Dagh of Turkmenistan.
+It is also present in eastern Kazakhstan (Alpheraky, 1882; Danner, Eitschberger & Surholt, 1998), Kyrgyzstan (Korb, 2018) and northern Uzbekistan (Kozhanchikov, 1930) north to the Altai Mountains (Knyazev, 2023).

 Records of this species from Taiwan are erroneous.

-This species has also recently been recorded from southern British Columbia, Canada, as an introduction.
+This species has also recently been recorded from southern British Columbia (Canada) and northern Washington State (USA), as an introduction.

 Global distribution of Deilephila elpenor elpenor.
-Map: © BMNH.
+Map: © NHMUK.

 BIOGEOGRAPHICAL AFFILIATION